oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Activate Gear (Side, Both)

 You can **Activate** a piece of carried Gear as a side action.
-Doing so usually gives you that Gear's card draw bonus, letting you immediately draw that many cards into your Stash.
+Doing so usually gives you that Gear's card draw bonus, letting you immediately draw that many cards into your Cache.
 Some Gear may have special alternate Activation effects, so check your Gearlist to be sure.

 Any single piece of Gear may only be activated once per Throwdown.